 As data continues to grow and companies make the move to the cloud, many face challenges managing and governing these increasingly complex data ecosystems.
 The modern data management methodology, DataOps, is helping companies rethink how they manage their data by blending some of the best practices of agile software development and lean manufacturing.

 During this session, Ken Kryst, Partner at PwC shares their journey of expanding collaboration through end-to-end Dataops while covering the key elements to achieving business transformation.

 From this session you will learn about:

 The need for DataOps

 Zaloni helps customers gain visibility and control across data silos.
 In this 10 minute to-the-point demo you will see Zaloni’s Arena DataOps platform in action and understand use cases for an automated and zone-based approach to data governance that accelerates analytics success.

 “The CDO role has risen to be at the center of power in a digital world but also has proven to be one of the most gender diverse ( …. of all tech and business roles).
 Today, you can find women data leaders at many companies, large and small.
 Combining technical expertise with deep understanding of business needs, these CDOs are conquering some of the most pressing real-world challenges with modern solutions and style,” says Cindi Howson, Chief Data Strategy Officer at ThoughtSpot and Host of The Data Chief Podcast

-Join this fireside chat to hear directly from an all-women panel of leaders in data and analytics.
+Moderated by Susan Cook, Chief Executive Officer at Zaloni, watch this fireside chat, hear directly from an all-women panel of leaders in data and analytics.

 Discover the priorities, investments, and organizational changes that CDOs are, and should be, making to enable data-driven success at scale.